SWE-agent vs Cursor Cloud Agent (2026)

 Limitations

-- ⚠Best suited for well-defined, repetitive tasks -- bug fixes, test writing, dependency updates -- not yet reliable for novel features requiring product judgment
+- ⚠Best suited for well-defined repetitive tasks: bug fixes, test writing, and dependency updates work well; novel architectural decisions and complex features requiring iterative product judgment are not yet reliable use cases for autonomous execution.

 Frequently asked questions

-What is the difference between SWE-agent vs Cursor Background Agent?
+What is the difference between SWE-agent vs Cursor Cloud Agent?

 See the full comparison above.

-Which is best for my team — SWE-agent vs Cursor Background Agent?
+Which is best for my team — SWE-agent vs Cursor Cloud Agent?

-How does pricing compare between SWE-agent vs Cursor Background Agent?
+How does pricing compare between SWE-agent vs Cursor Cloud Agent?

-SWE-agent uses a free model, starting at $0 per month.
-Cursor Background Agent uses a subscription model, starting at $20 per month.
+SWE-agent uses a free model.
+Cursor Cloud Agent uses a subscription model, starting at $20 per month.

 View full SWE-agent profile